Installation & Configuration

 2. Build (Transformer)

 Section titled “2.
-Build (Transformer)”To enable build-time checks, you need to use ts-patch
+Build (Transformer)”To enable build-time checks, you need to use ts-patch.

 Method 1: Live Compiler

-Section titled “Method 1: Live Compiler”The live compiler patches tsc
+Section titled “Method 1: Live Compiler”The live compiler patches tsc on-the-fly each time it is run.

 - Command Line: Use

-to compile your project. - Tooling: For tools like
+tspcinstead oftscto compile your project. - Tooling: For tools like

 Method 2: Persistent Patch

-Section titled “Method 2: Persistent Patch”This method modifies the TypeScript installation in your node_modules
+Section titled “Method 2: Persistent Patch”This method modifies the TypeScript installation in your node_modules directory.
+It has a lower overhead than the live compiler but requires a prepare script to remain active after npm install.

 -